 2. Smart Meter Installation Discount

-2.1.
-We will apply the Smart Meter Installation Discount automatically when you join Lumo and it will be visible as an extra line on your monthly statement.
+If you are eligible for the Smart Meter Installation Discount, we will apply the Smart Meter Installation Discount automatically when you join Lumo and it will be visible as an extra line on your monthly statement.

 3. Our Energy contract